NeuralCoder3/ocaml-sat/ReadMe.md

 - Choose pure literals (same across all clauses)
 - Make a decision about an arbitrary literal otherwise

-The current implementation does not perform purity elimination for simplicity.
-Furthermore, no [CDCL](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning) optimizations in the form of clause-learning for conflicts are applied.
+No [CDCL](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning) optimizations in the form of clause-learning for conflicts are applied.

 The algorithm in `dpll.ml` exactly performs this algorithm in this order:
 - Helper function for propagation of literal decisions